iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Simply Legendre Type.md

 ### **Intro**

 A Legendre function is a type of function with a one-to-one gradient operator and hence invertible.
 Rockafellar classic red book[^1] discussed it in section 26.
-It's applicable to understanding duality in convex programming and relevant to concepts such as [Bregman Divergence](Bregman%20Divergence.md).
+It's applicable to understanding duality in convex programming and relevant to concepts such as [Bregman Divergence Introduction](Bregman%20Divergence%20Introduction.md).

 #### **Definition | Essential Smoothness**
 > A proper convex function is essentially smooth if, the following conditions are true on the set $C = \text{int}\circ \text{dom}(f)$: